anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 # HDInsight-Kafka: MirrorMaker for replication to DR - by example

 This sample covers DR for HDInsight Kafka leveraging MirrorMaker.
 In this example, we will provision HDInsight Kafka and dependencies in US East (primary) and US West (secondary).
-The following are steps to deploy and configure replication to DR.<br>
+The following are steps to deploy clusters, configure replication to DR and test the replication.<br>

 ## 1. Primary datacenter - USEast - setup